-Notes From The Field: TEFL Through The Eyes of a “Late Bloomer”< Back to the TEFL News
+Notes From The Field: TEFL Through The Eyes of a “Late Bloomer”By Bridge

 While the stereotypical TEFL teacher may be fresh out of college, there are actually many people that come to TEFL later in life.
 For example, after retiring from his full-time career, Wes Choc completed his TEFL certification online through Bridge.
 He then taught English abroad in Ecuador, and even went on to write a book, called Hectic Treks, that includes his experiences there!
 We’re delighted to feature an excerpt from Wes’ book about his adventures as a late-blooming “TEFLer.”

 For years, I had wanted to teach English as a foreign language.
 What’s a little bit different about me, though, is that I couldn’t get anything completed on my rather lengthy “to-do” list until after I retired from my full-time career.
 I completed the Bridge TEFL Online.com program a few years back, and taught abroad, thus finally completing one of my primary “to-do achievements” by my mid-60s.